-TABLE ERROR!
-REFERENCE SOURCE NOT FOUND.: OPEN SPACE STANDARDS Type of Development Open Space as Percentage of Development Area [1] Type of Bevelopment Small Project [2] Large Project [2] Residential Single-family or mobile home dwelling on a single lot where minimum lot size is 6,500 sq. ft.
+TABLE 5-408.C.: OPEN SPACE STANDARDS Type of Davidanment Open Space as Percentage of Development Area [1] Type of Development Small Project [2] Large Project [2] Residential Single-family or mobile home dwelling on a single lot where minimum lot size is 6,500 sq. ft.
 None None Two-family dwelling on a single lot where minimum lot size is 7,500 sq. ft.
-None None Two-family attached each on an individual lot where minimum lot size is 3,750 sq. ft. per unit None None All other Residential, including ALF, independent living, continuing care, and multifamily 35 40 Lee County School District schools 20 20 Other: All other uses including, but not limited to commercial, industrial, places of worship, recreational vehicle parks, community facilities, other schools schools (excluding Lee County School District schools), etc. 30 40 Planned Developments 30 40 NOTES:
+None None Two-family attached each on an individual lot where minimum lot size is 3,750 sq. ft. per unit None None All other Residential, including ALF, independent living, continuing care, and multifamily 35 40 Schools Lee County School District schools 3020 30 20 Other: All other uses including, but not limited to commercial, industrial, places of worship, recreational vehicle parks, community facilities, other schools schools (excluding Lee County School District schools), etc. Planned Developments 30 40 NOTES: [1] Multiple use sites with conventional zoning shapercentage in this table. all comply with each c orresponding use

-- [1] Multiple use sites with conventional zoning shall comply with each corresponding use percentage in this table. - [2] A Large project is ten acres or more in land area or two acres or more in impervious area.
+- [2] A Large project is ten acres or more in land area or two acres or more in impervious

+Sec.
 5-408D: During discussion of stormwater management area design by DRB, comment was noted that the proposed standard is the County standard; by contrast, the Village standard is not prescriptive and does not provide for a tree reduction when planting dry detention basins.